 Oil Painting Process

-All of my process tutorials are made possible by my patrons on Patreon.
+Before I get to the tutorial, I want to mention that all of my process tutorials are made possible by my patrons on Patreon.
 Your support helps keep the tutorials coming - you can lend a dollar or two to the cause at the link below!

 the oil painting